sillsdev/web-languageforge/README.md

 ### Building for production

 1. `make prod` will (currently) build a production version of the UI image.
-1. TODO: need to build the production version of the php app.

-### Xdebug helper Chrome extension ####

-Install the [Xdebug helper](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc) extension which adds a bug icon to the top right area of Chrome extensions.
 ### LiveReload ###

 ### LiveReload Chrome extension ####